 recruit me?"

-"Well, yeah.
-What'd you think?
-That I wanted to get back together with you
+think?
+That I wanted to get back together with you or something?"

-"I've moved on,
+"I've moved on, Buffy.
+Found

-Buffy.
-Found my princess charming and
+my princess charming and we're really happy."

 "Uh huh."

-"Where is she
+"Where is she anyway?
+I

-anyway?
-I thought she was right behind
+thought she was right behind me."

 Suddenly a blonde in a baby

-blue lycra outfit and gold lame cape leapt over a shrub.
-She went down in a tangle as her cape hooked
+blue lycra outfit and gold lame cape leapt over a

 Riley rushed over to help her

 up.
-"Baby, are you ok?"
+"Baby, are you okay?"

 She nodded, then peered at